-Free Texas Tools
+Free Electricity Tools

-Texas Electricity Calculators
+Free Electricity Calculators

 The 1,000 kWh Trap

 Texas electricity plans show rates at 1,000 or 2,000 kWh—but most homes use somewhere in between.
-A "9¢/kWh" plan at 2,000 kWh might actually cost 13¢/kWh at 1,200 kWh.
+A "9¢/kWh" plan at 2,000 kWh might cost 13¢/kWh at 1,200 kWh.
 The advertised rate is technically true, but it can be misleading if it doesn't match your usage.
 These calculators help you find your real numbers.

 Frequently Asked Questions